Mar 28, 2017

 The eponymous Caligari, played by Werner Krauss, reveals his Frankenstein, or somnambulist, Cesare, played by Conrad Veidt, in the movie that broke all rules and even predicted Germany's Nazi future. photo: Decla-Bioscop Studios

-"The Cabinet of Doctor Caligari," Robert Wiene’s 1920 silent classic, can be tough sledding for those raised on quick cuts and surround-sound especially if they are forced to view it in a 9:00 am film history class.
-Some interest may be sparked by the hallucinatory visuals, the mystical overtones and sex-death motif but students may still doubt the professor’s claims that, "'Caligari' is one of the greatest films of all time!"
+"The Cabinet of Doctor Caligari," Robert Wiene’s 1920 silent classic, can be tough sledding for those raised on quick cuts and surround-sound especially if forced to view it in a 9:00 am film history class.
+Some interest may be sparked by the hallucinatory visuals, the mystical overtones and sex-death motif but students may still doubt the professor’s claim that, "'Caligari' is one of the greatest films of all time!"

-As a Frankfurt Jew, he spent the Swinging 20s (which were pretty wild there) as Frankfurt’s leading editor and critic, with a special interest in film, which exploded in Germany following the delaying effect of World War I. Indeed, Kracauer was a friend and mentor of the famous Jewish-German philosopher, Theodor Odorno, and worked alongside another similar luminary, Walter Benjamin.
+As a Frankfurt Jew, he spent the Swinging 20s (which swung like hell there) as Frankfurt’s leading editor and critic, with a special interest in film, which exploded in Germany following World War I, which delayed their adoption.
+Indeed, Kracauer was a friend and mentor of the famous Jewish-German philosopher, Theodor Odorno, and worked alongside another similar luminary, Walter Benjamin.

-Very much their equals, Kracauer authored the well-received studies "The Detective Story," "The Mass Ornament" and "The Salaried Masses," based on his innovative new take on circuses, advertising, and city layout as well as film.
-With the rise of the Nazis in 1933, Kracauer moved to Paris, and then to New York in 1941, where he worked at the Museum of Modern Art and received a Guggenheim scholarship.
+Very much their equals, Kracauer authored the well-received studies "The Detective Story," "The Mass Ornament" and "The Salaried Masses," based on his innovative new take on circuses, advertising, and city layout, as well as film.
+With the rise of the Nazis in 1933, Kracauer moved to Paris, and then to New York, in 1941, where he worked at the Museum of Modern Art and received a Guggenheim scholarship.

 “The films of a nation reflect its mentality in a more direct way then other artistic media,” claimed Kracauer.
 “First, films are never the product of an individual...
 Second, films address themselves, and appeal, to the anonymous multitude...
 What films reflect are not so much explicit credos as psychological dispositions."